Sustainable tourism and horseback travel

 According to the International Ecotourism Society, “ecotourism” is defined as "Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education".
 To put it simply, it’s about visitors creating a positive impact on the local community and the environment.
 How exciting is it to know you will be travelling (on horseback, but not only!) while at the same time making a positive change?
 "A better way to travel", undoubtedly.

 At the end of 2020, I attended a workshop on sustainable tourism and responsible travel practices, with a view to make Equus Journeys a more sustainable travel company.
 We all need to be mindful of how we travel.
-We all need to do better.
-In 2021, we will be rolling out an exhaustive action plan in order to make every trip booked with Equus Journeys as carbon-neutral as possible and be more committed to responsible practices.
+We all need to do better and we are working to make every trip booked with Equus Journeys as carbon-neutral as possible and be more committed to responsible practices.
 This also includes our own carbon emissions in the office and during our own recce/fam trips.
 But more on that later…

 In the meantime I thought I'd list several sustainable travel practices that you, as an Equus Journeys guest, can implement in order to do your bit.
 I really do hope you will keep these in mind for your next riding holiday, wherever your next adventure takes you!
 NB - it can also apply to your non-riding holidays...

 Admittedly, one way of reducing your carbon footprint is to choose a more local destination.
 Trains, buses, or even car trips (preferably car pooling) are more eco-friendly than flights.
 But you shouldn't necessarily forget about your dream African horse safari or long-awaited horseback holiday to South America.
 If you want to be mindful of your carbon emissions, here are some ideas:

 - Choose direct flights over flights with multiple layovers.